 - Performance testing (checks the app performance with and without an internet connection and running on low battery.)

-- Security testing (provides quality assurance of users data safety.)
+- Security testing (provides quality assurance of user data safety.)

 - User acceptance testing (involves the user partaking to check the usability and the general impression about the app.)